 Note: this method does not diagnose nor prescribe.
 It is behaviour-based as the animal chooses to select.

 Important safety note: Cats are very sensitive to essential oils, which can be toxic if inappropriately used.
-They generally tend to inhale only.
-I work via self-selection which is a safe method if used correctly.
-Never put essential oils on a cat's fur or skin unless under the guidance of a qualified professional.
+However if correctly offered for inhalation only (using self-selection principles), they can be of benefit.
+Never put essential oils on a cat's fur or skin, and do not let them ingest any.

 How many sessions will I need?

 This depends on the issue, and how your dog or cat responds.
 They can benefit from one session with continued work at home.
 Sometimes follow-up sessions are needed to maximise effects.
-To achieve best results, it is essential that you are committed to continue offering the chosen extracts regularly as advised.
+To achieve best results, it is essential that you continue offering the chosen extracts regularly as advised.

 What if my pet is having veterinary treatment?